synshop/rtfm/docs/docs/lxd-member-boxes/member-boxes-faq.md

 # Member Boxes FAQ

+This document is for members who have chosen to get a container at the SYNShop.

 **What exactly are you offering?**

 We're offering a small virtual machine (VM) with 512MB RAM, 1 CPU, 10GB of disk and 1Mbit of network.
 These will all be [Ubuntu 16.04](https://fridge.ubuntu.com/2017/02/17/ubuntu-16-04-2-lts-released/) instance.